theHostileNegotiator/KWBandage/PatchNotes.md

 	* Changed bone names so burst would alternate between pods
 2. Low LOD model turrets do not rotate
 	* While this isn't necessarily a bug, the problem is the Tib Core subobjects would rotate independently on it's own, therefore the bike mesh was changed from normal to skin and now the turrets will move
+#### Raider Buggy
+1. Black Hand unit can be upgraded with Laser Capacitors from captured Nod Tech Center
+	* Removed references to Laser Capacitor
+#### Scorpion Tank
+1. Black Hand unit can be upgraded with Laser Capacitors from captured Nod Tech Center
+	* Removed references to Laser Capacitor
 #### Harvester
 1. Black Hand variant could not be cloaked with NOD Cloaking Field Support Power
 	* Restored ability for it to be cloaked and defaulted parameters